Make a fun & useful Christmas word art crate from an unfinished crate using letter stickers, antiquing gel, and paint.

-We’re hoping you’ll get a lot of holiday inspiration from seeing the different ways to personalize a standard item with basic DIY skills!
-Here’s what we all started with:
+There is a lot of ways to craft these types of unfinished crates, so I’m hoping you’ll get a dose of holiday inspiration by seeing how I personalize a standard item with basic DIY skills!

 A basic 18 x 12 x 9 unfinished wood crate.
 I purchased this at Home Depot in November, but it’s a seasonal item so it was one of the last they had (here’s one I found on Michaels.com that is still available).